siwekk1/Second-Website/README.md

 # Hello Hello Hello Again 🐧🐧🐧
-Simply webside about linux, but i learned some new things ⭐
+Simply website about linux, but i learned some new things ⭐

 To check the project:
 just open index.html with your browser